fpereiro/gotoB/readme.md

       }, 3000);
 ```

-We invoke `B.eventlog`, a function we'll define below and which will print a table with all the events fired so far.
-We then close the listener.
+We invoke `B.eventlog`, a function we'll define below and which will print a table with all the events called and all responders matched so far.
+We then close the responder.

 ```javascript
       B.eventlog ()
    });
 ```

-We define `B.eventlog`, a function that prints a table with a list of all the events fired so far.
+We define `B.eventlog`, a function that prints a table with a list of all the events called and all responders matched so far.
 This table can be very useful for debugging purposes.
 This function prints a subset of the information contained at `B.r.log`.

 ```javascript
    B.eventlog = function () {